 The proposed increase in the rate of the SG is justified on the basis of the improvements in retirement outcomes that it will deliver.
 Pursuit of this measure also is important to maintain the confidence of Australians in future superannuation arrangements.
 In this context, survey evidence indicates that both superannuation and the prospective adequacy of retirement incomes have become "top of mind" topics for most Australians.
-Polling for ASFA indicates that around two-thirds of the adult population support the increase in the rate of SG.
+Polling for ASFA conducted in both 2010 and 2011 indicates that around two-thirds of the adult population support the increase in the rate of SG.
 Having enough money to retire with is identified by survey respondents as their most pressing financial concern.
+The survey results also indicate that Australians are very wary of any continued chopping and changing of superannuation arrangements.